FIRE-3DV: Framework-Independent Rendering Engine for 3D Graphics using Vulkan: Experimental results

 Scene 2 was rendered by both engines from the same viewpoint with two lights and shadows enabled to perform qualitative comparisons (see Fig. \ref{fig:VisualComparison}).
-Improvements made to the reflection model in AMBF-Vulkan enable an increased visual clarity of the model's details and an overall more physically realistic image.
-Additionally, the ray-traced shadows in AMBF-Vulkan are more precise than the AMBF shadows generated with shadow maps.
-Lastly, the jagged anti-aliasing artifacts at the edges of the geometry in AMBF are virtually non-existent in AMBF-Vulkan.
+Improvements made to the reflection model in FIRE-3DV enable an increased visual clarity of the model's details and an overall more physically realistic image.
+Additionally, the ray-traced shadows in FIRE-3DV are more precise than the AMBF shadows generated with shadow maps.
+Lastly, the jagged anti-aliasing artifacts at the edges of the geometry in AMBF are virtually non-existent in FIRE-3DV.